WanderBean/Wanderbean-Backend/README.md

 git clone https://github.com/WanderBean/Wanderbean-Backend.git
 ```

-<p>Install all NPM dependencies: Tailwind</p>
+<p>Install all npm dependencies</p>

 ```
 npm install
 ```

-<p>Create a .env file in the root directory to add environment variables & the secret for the token.
+<p>Create a .env file in the root directory to add environment variables & the secret for the token. <br>
 AddYourSecretHere can be replaced by your choice.</p>

 ```
 PORT=5005